boxcart.dev

 https://yoursite.com/account/?view=orders

-And to view a specific order:
+And to view a specific order (by order number):

 The dashboard provides quick links to each section, giving customers an at-a-glance overview of their account.
 Logged-in customers also benefit from pre-filled checkout details (name, email, phone) drawn from their account profile.

-Screenshot: Customer account dashboard showing quick links to orders, edit details, and favourites
+Customer account dashboard showing quick links to orders, edit details, and favourites

 Order History